katersonnbert/gitnotes/GoLang.md

 # Pointers
 - A pointer holds the memory address of a variable.
 - Pointers are initialized with value nil.
-- Go has no pointer arithmetic. [xxx] what is pointer arithmetic
+- Go has no pointer arithmetic
+(find out more about pointer arithmetic [here](https://www.cs.umd.edu/class/sum2003/cmsc311/Notes/BitOp/pointer.html)).
 - `*T` is of type pointer to a value of type `T`, e.g. `var p *int`
 - The `&` operator generates a pointer to its corresponding variable: [xxx] how is & called in this context